-According to Trickett12, when design research projects are not only community-based but also culturally-situated, applying an ecological perspective can lead to useful multilevel interventions.
+According to Trickett, when design research projects are not only community-based but also culturally-situated, applying an ecological perspective can lead to useful multilevel interventions.
 This culturally-situated research investigation incorporated the ecological perspective by developing a thematic matrix (fig. 6) and an experiential whare whakairo (traditional meeting house) phenomenology matrix (fig. 7) were developed to establish the narrative and sacred progression through the speculative design of an allegorical carving school.
 These matrices were also used to develop the conceptual thresholds of the whare whakairo and powhiri (welcoming ceremony) into a functioning program for the carving school, integrating the culturally-situated with the community-based.
+The identification of public and private spaces is articulated through the progression from waewae tapu (visitors) to tangata whenua (hosts).
+Once you enter the building and enter into the ritual of the powhiri you are in tapu (sacred) spaces; and it is not until you have passed through and removed the tapu that you can enter into the noa (secular) spaces and exit the building safely.
+The differentiation between tapu and noa is based upon the importance of that space and its role within the ritual of the powhiri.

-Figure 6.
-Thematic matrix for the carvers' school.
+6. Thematic matrix for the carvers' school